thecdil/storymapjs-template/README.md

 ## Why storymapjs-template?

-[StoryMapJS](https://storymap.knightlab.com/) is a very popular open-source project to create visual map based stories that can be embedded on a webpage.
+[StoryMapJS](https://storymap.knightlab.com/) from Northwestern University's Knight Lab is a popular open-source project to create visual map based stories that can be embedded on a webpage.
-Their "authoring tool" provides an easy way to create and publish a storymap embed using Google Sheets.
+Their "authoring tool" provides a method to create and publish a storymap embed using your Google account.
 This is great for getting started with minimal setup and no overhead.

-However, relying on Google Sheets can be problematic:
+However, relying on Google can be problematic:

 - API outages and changes unexpectedly break the StoryMapJS service and make in unsustainable in the long term
 - you may not have a convenient location to host your media files or a website to embed your timelines
 - Google platform exposes your users to unnecessary privacy tradeoffs
+- if you already have structured data, using the "authoring tool" is a big pain...

 To avoid these issues you can [self-host your StoryMapJS projects](https://storymap.knightlab.com/advanced/) and use the [standalone javascript](https://github.com/NUKnightLab/StoryMapJS/) to create your story map without relying on any 3rd party services.